data-forge/data-forge-js/README.md

 	var columnNames = dataFrame.getColumnNames();

+To get back an array of objects (with column names as field names):

+	var objects = dataFrame.toValues();

 To get back an array of rows (in column order):

 	var rows = dataFrame.toRows();

-To get back an array of objects (with column names as field names):
+To get back index and value pairs:

-	var objects = dataFrame.toValues();
+	var pairs = dataFrame.toPairs();

 ### Series

 To retreive the data from Series as an array:

 	var values = series.toValues();

+To get back index and value pairs:

+	var pairs = series.toPairs();

 ## Setting an index